 Are you a female lawyer?
 Women make up 50% of the population of the world.
 Gender discrimination is still a major concern in the legal community in the majority of jurisdictions.
 It seems strange that women could not work in the legal industry around 100 years ago.
 In the past, most colleges did not produce many female lawyers.
 In the present time, women can practice law and there are significant advances.
 Of course, there is a lot of room for improvement for female lawyers.
 With regard to gender representation, the number of female lawyers in international courts is lower than men.
 Only 20% of judges in international courts and tribunals are women.[i]

-A female lawyer indeed wants others to recognize her by her merit, rather than her gender based on gender stereotypes.
+A female lawyer indeed wants others to recognize her by her merit, rather than her gender or based on gender stereotypes.
 The reality is that men still take up far more positions.
-Women can get into the legal profession, but the female lawyers’ barriers are to stay and to rise to the top.
+Women can get into the legal profession, but the female lawyers’ barriers are to stay and rise to the top.
 The ABA’s 2019 study reveals that women now represent just over 22 percent of all partners and 19 percent of equity partners.

 Whether you are a male or a female lawyer, you probably know how exhausting it can be to worry about challenges like inequality in pay.
 To put it simply, the gender pay gap still lingers as a barrier for female lawyers.
 Additionally, according to an article, in Germany, the proportion of female lawyers in management positions and at partner level is still below 10%, potentially even falling.
 Furthermore, we cannot ignore the juggling maternity and family duties of female lawyers.
-Until issues of flexibility and childcare and are addressed, female lawyers can too easily be held back from the top.
+Until issues of flexibility and childcare are addressed, female lawyers can too easily be held back from the top.

 Fair representation of the sexes in courts and arbitral tribunals is essential.
 The underrepresentation of women in international courts and tribunals is an issue.
 We see many female lawyers and law graduates.
 Yet, women remain a minority in the courtrooms.
 What is remarkable here is that one of the biggest problems with regard to discrimination in the legal industry is the lack of gender balance on the bench.